perfect-oblivion/action-service-responder/README.md

 ```bash
 composer require perfect-oblivion/action-service-responder
 ```
-> Note: Until version 1.0 is released, major features and bug fixes may be added between minor versions.
+> Until version 1.0 is released, major features and bug fixes may be added between minor versions.
 To maintain stability, I recommend a restraint in the form of "0.0.*".
 This would take the form of:
 ```bash
 composer require "perfect-oblivion/action-service-responder:0.0.*"
 ```